wyntau/koa-validator/README.md

 - assertBody => checkBody
 - assertHeader => checkHeader
 - haveValidationError, return `true` if have any validationError
-- validationErrors, if have any validationError, return an array of error object you returned in `validatorErrorFormatter`
+- validationErrors, if have any validationError, return an array of error object you returned in `validationErrorFormatter`

 ### Check
 You can use all check methods in `validator.js`.